EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2026-08-10-docker-vs-podman.md

     G --> H[Container starts]
 </pre>

+---

-## Security Differences: Root vs Non-Root Execution
+## Security: Root vs Non-Root Execution

 The security implications of these architectural choices are substantial.
 The Docker daemon traditionally runs with root privileges.
 Anyone who can control the daemon has potentially powerful access to the host system.

 <pre class="mermaid">